List of Shortland Street characters introduced in 2019: Sophia King

 Sophia King-Samuels, played by Iana Grace, made her first screen appearance on 25 April 2019.

 Sophia arrives in Ferndale from Byron Bay so that her family can look after Jean, her nan with Alzheimer's.
 Her father, Ben thinks its best if Jean goes to an old folks home in Ferndale, but Sophia does not want this.
 To stop Jean from going there, she burns down the retirement home.
 Her father puts her on some drugs to make her feel better as she has problems.
 She befriends a girl at her school named Rani, who is Zara's daughter.
 When Jean dies and Kylie accuses Ben of raping Esther, she defends Ben by burning Esther's car.

 Later, in October, she meets Blue Nathan, who she falls for.
 Ben King has a strange feeling about Blue and then tells Sophia and Blue that they can't date because Blue is the child of Ben and Kate.
 Heartbroken, she eventually falls for boy in her school named Manaia.
-Her mother Cece is a social worker, and after an accident between Manaia and his dad, She plans for Manaia to be taken by Oranga Tamariki.
+Her mother Cece is a social worker, and after an accident between Manaia and his father, She plans for Manaia to be taken by Oranga Tamariki.
 Sophia is upset by this decision and runs away with Manaia.
-They both return and Manaia is taken back by his dad and Sophia remained close friends with him.
+They both return and Manaia is taken back by his father and Sophia remained close friends with him.

 In December, Manaia was seen cheating on Sophia, so her pyromaniacal tendency resurfaces.

 On the season-ending cliffhanger, she burnt Pete, after trying to save herself from being raped, and saving Cece from getting shot.
 Pete died.

 Due to her history as a pyromaniac, she was also a subject of bullying in February, 2020.
 She even befriended Kirk, who was Cece's imaginary friend for her to as a way to open up.
 She threatened to kill Cece when she found out Kirk's true identity, and also Ben for trying to lock her up.

 On 25 March, however, Ben died from smoke inhalation, but from a fire caused by him.
 In May 2021 Sophie leaves Ferndale to be with her aunt Aggie on her death bed she decided to stay there for good after her death.

 Sophia returns to Ferndale sixteen months later in September 2022 for TK and Cece's wedding.